Store Performance

 E-commerce analytics measures digital behaviour: clicks, page views, cart additions, and checkout completion.
 Store performance measurement measures physical behaviour: zone visits, dwell time, engagement depth, and conversion from attention to purchase.
 The analytical logic is identical — a conversion funnel with measurable stages — but the data source is the store floor rather than a website.

-ATTRACT–SERVE–FLOW is Storalytic's three-gauge framework for store performance management.
+ATTRACT–SERVE–DEPLOY is Storalytic's set of three gauges: grow, protect, save.
 ATTRACT measures how effectively zones draw visitors into engagement.
-SERVE measures how well engaged visitors convert to buyers.
-FLOW measures how efficiently the store moves people through the space without friction or abandonment.
+SERVE measures how well engaged visitors are served and converted at the point of service.
+DEPLOY measures staffing efficiency — idle capacity that could be redeployed.
 Together the three gauges provide a complete diagnostic picture of store performance.

 Can store performance data be used to justify layout or merchandising changes?